6 Free Lovely Lacy Knitting Patterns to Overcome Summertime Heat

 Photo: Hilary Latimer

-Copacabana: The only sleeveless top in the collection, this one is also unique because you have two options.
-One option leaves the sides open (perfect for a hot summer day!); the other option has you seam the sides closed to make it more like the other tops on this page.
+- Why you’ll want to: This is the only sleeveless top in this collection.
+It’s also unique because it offers you two options.
+One leaves the sides open (perfect for a hot summer day!); the other option has you seam the sides closed to make it more like the other tops on this page.
 The openwork pattern is very simple, and you’re encouraged to use lots of colors!

-I’m thinking one of these tops will be my “reward” for my current round of charity knitting.
+Any of these tops would make a fabulous “reward” for a round of charity knitting.
 Which one is your favorite?
 Would you use one of these over a tank top or as a swimsuit cover-up?
-Or would you never wear one for any reason?

 Very cute lacey tops.